coderespawn/dungeon-architect-user-guide-ue4/source/06_theme_nodes.md

 You can define new marker nodes and build your own hierarcy for advanced theming

+Names of custom marker nodes can be changed by double clicking on them, or from the details tab

 ###Creating marker nodes

 There are several ways to create a new marker node: